epiccastle/bbssh/README.md

  - pod.epiccastle.bbssh.*

-     All code in these namespaces is injected into the babashka instance apon pod `describe`
+     All code in these namespaces is injected into the babashka instance apon pod `describe`.
+These namespaces comprise the API you call when using bbssh from babashka.